archivaria/style-guide/style/abbreviations-and-acronymns.md

 editor = ed. / editors = eds.

-> *But:*
+> <u>But</u>:

-- note that if the meaning is “edited by,” then *ed.* is always used (never *eds.*), as explained in *CMOS* 14.104.
+> - note that if the meaning is “edited by,” then *ed.* is always used (never *eds.*), as explained in *CMOS* 14.104.

-- For example,
+> - For example,
-  - See Cindy Patton, “Refiguring Social Space,” in *Social Postmodernism: Beyond Identity Politics*, ed.
+>   - See Cindy Patton, “Refiguring Social Space,” in *Social Postmodernism: Beyond Identity Politics*, ed.
 Linda Nicholson and Steven Seidman (Cambridge: Cambridge University Press), 216–49.

 emphasis added by author: “(emphasis added)” at the end of the footnote, within parentheses